hmc-cs111-spring2023/internal-lab/README.md

 Note that, unfortunately, we don't have a good way to include the variable definition as part of the for loop.
-The user has to declare the variable outside the for loop, then (re-)initialize it as part of the for loop.
+The user has to declare the variable outside the for loop, then (re-)initialize it as part of the for loop, surrounding the assignment with parentheses.

 ## Part 3: `while_c` and `continue`